TrueSparrowSystems/slackmin/README.md

 **Methods**

 - `common` - function accessed as `slackmin.validators.common`
-    - Parameters: requestBody, requestQuery, requestHeaders, requestMethod
+    - Parameters: requestBody, requestRawBody,requestQuery, requestHeaders, requestMethod
     - Description: This method can be used for implementing common middleware for slash command and interactive-endpoint routes.
 - `interactive` - function accessed as `slackmin.validators.interactive`
     - Parameters: requestParams, requestBody, requestHeaders, decodedParams, internalDecodedParams